 - engagement rate 86%

-Sustainability is becoming increasingly important to employees, and companies that fail to prioritize it may miss out on top talent.
-Tools like planeed can provide employees with education and participation opportunities related to sustainability, as well as recognition for their sustainability efforts.
-By leveraging planeed, companies can effectively communicate their sustainability initiatives to employees, provide them with opportunities to make a positive impact in the world, and contribute to a healthier and happier workforce.
-Through this process, companies can attract and retain top talent, while also contributing to a more sustainable future.
-By engaging employees through planeed, companies can create a culture of sustainability and empower their employees to drive positive change both within and outside of the workplace.
+Responsibility is becoming increasingly important to employees, and companies that fail to prioritize it may miss out on top talent.
+Tools like planeed can provide employees with education and participation opportunities related to responsibility, as well as recognition for their efforts.
+By leveraging planeed, companies can effectively communicate their initiatives to employees, provide them with opportunities to make a positive impact in the world, and contribute to a healthier and happier workforce.
+Through this process, companies can attract and retain top talent, while also contributing to a more purposeful future.
+By engaging employees through planeed, companies can create a culture of responsibility and empower their employees to drive positive change both within and outside of the workplace.

 We have been absolutely thrilled how much engagement we created with planeed.